Bidens make traditional pre-Christmas visit to children's hospital

 “Next Christmas when I see you, maybe I'll see you at the White House,” Biden told the children.

-The Bidens on Saturday are scheduled to travel to the presidential retreat at Camp David, Md., where they will stay through Christmas Day.
+The Bidens on Saturday are scheduled to travel to the presidential retreat at Camp David, Maryland, where they will stay through Christmas Day.